tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ## Haskell's layout structure

-This series assumes you've programmed a reasonable amount in Haskell before, so you're probably familiar on an intuitive level with how you can use whitespace to layout blocks.
+I'm assuming that you've programmed a reasonable amount in Haskell before, so you're probably familiar on an intuitive level with how you can use whitespace to layout blocks.
 In fact, you probably haven't used braces and semicolons in your programs, and maybe you didn't even know they were an option.
 Let's try to go from our